 Before diving into investor discussions, founders must evaluate critical aspects of their business and personal readiness.
 This self-assessment will help you reflect on key factors such as equity dilution, control relinquishment, exit timelines, and building strong investor relationships.

-One of the first considerations is equity dilution.
+Equity dilution means giving up part of your ownership in exchange for investor capital.
 Accepting investments often means giving up a portion of your ownership in exchange for capital.
 Ask yourself: Are you ready to balance the trade-off between funding and retaining control?
-Understanding how much equity you’re willing to part with—and its impact on decision-making—is essential before approaching investors.
+Understanding how much equity you’re willing to part with, and its impact on decision-making, is essential before approaching investors.

 Investors typically expect a say in strategic decisions.
 Are you prepared to collaborate and adapt to external input?
 This shift can be challenging for founders accustomed to full autonomy.
 Reflect on whether your leadership style aligns with shared control and accountability.